thiippal/abulafia/examples/README.md

 #### Setting up human verification

-If the task is used for verifying work submitted by other crowdsourced workers, you must add the key `verify` under `data` and set its value to `true`.
-This adds the output data from the incoming tasks to the input of the current task, while also making the verification task unavailable to the worker who completed the original task.
+If a Task is used for verifying work submitted by other crowdsourced workers, you must add the key `verify` under `data` and set its value to `true`.
+This adds the output data from the incoming Tasks to the input of the current Task, while also making the verification assignment unavailable to the worker who completed the original assignment.

 ```yaml
 data: